The 9 most dangerous foods for dogs and a few extras to consider. Symptoms and immediate actions to take. Emergency numbers. And vomit!

 - This includes grape juice and things like trail mix that has raisins.

 - This is an odd case because the size, breed, and overall health of the dog are not factors as to if they will be affected or how badly they are affected.

-- Because of how common these are and the serious nature, and how quickly this can impact the dog, we consider this one of the most dangerous foods.
+- Because of how common these are and their serious nature, and how quickly they can impact the dog, we consider this one of the most dangerous foods.

 - Symptoms: Shock, difficulty breathing, coma, death.